UDAYVIRARYAarya/algo-trading-using-options-chain-analysis-via-tradetron-brokers-account/README.md

-# 🚀 Advanced Automated Options Trading System
+# 🚀 Advanced Automated Options Trading System generated using AI needs professional help to improve the code

-An AI-powered, fully automated options trading engine for Nifty Index, designed to **sell options** (SHORT CALL/PUT) based on real-time data, machine learning models, and quantitative risk controls.
+An AI-powered, fully automated options trading engine for the Nifty Index, designed to **sell options** (SHORT CALL/PUT) based on real-time data, machine learning models, and quantitative risk controls.
 It integrates with **Tradetron API** for live execution and supports continuous learning and simulation.

 ---